Shadowless rapidly rotating yet not ultraspinning Kerr-AdS$_4$ and Kerr-Newman-AdS$_4$ black holes

 So, a question arises naturally as to what the physical condition is for an ultraspinning black hole to be superentropic.
 Recently, it was suggested that the superentropic-ness may be related to the presence of the null hypersurface caustics (NHC) outside the event horizon of the black hole.
-This is because the NHC exists outside the event horizon for the (high dimensional) Kerr(-Newman)-AdS superentropic black hole~\cite{CQG38-045018,PRD103-104020}.
+This is because the NHC exists outside the event horizon for the (high dimensional) Kerr-(Newman)-AdS superentropic black hole~\cite{CQG38-045018,PRD103-104020}.
 The existence of the NHC is thought previously to mean that the causal structure of spacetime has some pathologies.
 However, it was recently found that the spacetime with the NHC is free of closed timelike curve \cite{PRD103-024053}.
-The effect of the NHC is to scatter diffusely the light which reaches the NHC, and thus black holes with the NHC outside their event horizon will have not shadows, meaning that the ultraspinning black hole are shadowless.

-For the ultraspinning Kerr-Sen-AdS$_4$ black hole, whether it is superentropic or not, the NHC always appears both out and inside of the horizon \cite{PRD103-024053}, which seems to indicate that the existence of the NHC outside the event horizon is related to ultraspinning rather than superentropic-ness.
+For the ultraspinning Kerr-Sen-AdS$_4$ black hole, whether it is superentropic or not, the NHC always appears both out and inside of the horizon \cite{PRD103-024053}, which seems to indicate that the existence of the NHC outside the event horizon is related to ultraspinning rather than superentropicness.
 The ultraspinning means that the rotational angular velocity of the black hole is boosted to the speed of light.
 Then a further issue, which we are going to address, is whether the rotational angular velocity reaching the speed of light is a necessary requirement for existence of the NHC outside the event horizon.
-If a large enough rotational angular velocity can lead to the existence of the NHC outside the event horizon, then rapidly rotating yet not ultraspinning black holes will be shadowless too.